 Why should you shell out on a VR headset at all?
-Well, as a form of entertainment, there's nothing quite like virtual reality (VR).
-The immersiveness of VR is unparalleled and, with the right setup and the best VR headset, it can really feel like you're walking into a different dimension.
-You can use these portals into the virtual world to watch movies on a massive TV from the comfort of your swanky, upscale digital living room, venture into the furthest reaches of space with educational apps and games or hang out with friends in apps like Altspace VR.
+Well, there's nothing really quite like VR for entertainment.
+When it comes to immersion, VR can't be beat and when you have the right setup with the best VR headset for you, you can really feel like you're entering another dimension.
+It's totally up to you how you use your portal into the virtual world; whether you want to watch movies from your own personal digital cinema, explore the edges of the known universe with educational apps and games or hang out with friends in apps like Altspace VR, it's all possible.

-Can't decide which one is right for you?
+Not sure which one is right for you?
 Don't worry.
-We've tried them all, and can now offer definitive advice on each and every model - so, without further ado, read on for our pick of the best VR headsets for a range of devices and budgets.
+We've tried them all, and can now offer definitive advice on each and every model.
+So, without further ado, read on for our pick of the best VR headsets for a whole range of setups and budgets.

 The best VR headset: Valve Index